Menu

 One of the biggest myths of Microsoft 365 is believing that data is safe in the cloud and does not need to be backed up.
 Microsoft’s ‘shared responsibility model would suggest that they are responsible for the infrastructure, but recovery of your data remains your responsibility.
 In the event that data is deleted or destroyed, organizations are met with three challenges: lost data, lost time, and lost resources.

 Microsoft 365 itself has built‐in versioning, retention policies, and recycle bins – all standard capabilities – but let’s be clear: these are not complete backup solutions, and should not be treated as such.
 After deletion via a Microsoft 365 administrator, file and folder content goes to the Recycle Bin, where it's subsequently nuked after 90 days with no rollback available thereafter.
-Third-party data backup also automatically backs up at both the site and file/folder level for easy restoration that avoids data loss due to accidental deletions.
+Third-party backup secures site and file/folder levels, enabling quick restores and preventing data loss from accidental deletions.

 Native Resilience vs. True Backup Automation

 Microsoft 365’s native recovery solution has also evolved and now supports coverage for basic data protection requirements.
 However, they do not represent a complete backup strategy.
-In comparison third-party automation tools that will give you things like automated schedules, granular recovery options, immutable storage, and cross-platform integration with capabilities that Microsoft can't provide.
+In comparison, third-party automation tools offer scheduled backups, granular recovery, immutable storage, and cross-platform integration beyond Microsoft’s capabilities.

 Direct Cost-Saving Mechanisms